ariadnavigo/minitimer/README.md

-# Mini Timer - A timer in your terminal
+# minitimer - A timer in your terminal

-Mini Timer is a very simple timer that lives in the terminal of your system.
-It also provides a named pipe which you can pass commands to to control a running instance of Mini Timer.
+minitimer is a very simple timer that lives in the terminal of your system.
+It also provides a named pipe which you can pass commands to to control a running instance of minitimer.

 ## Build
-Mini Timer doesn't require any external dependencies.
+minitimer doesn't require any external dependencies.

 Build by using: